-A Gantt chart is a schedule tool used in project management to show what has to be done and when.
-Since the first Gantt chart was created over a century ago, Gantt chart has been idetified as "one of the most widely used management tools for project scheduling and control".1 If you want to learn more about Gantt charts and its importance, please refer to The Importance of Gantt Charts.
+A Gantt chart is a scheduling tool used in project management to show what has to be done and when.
+Since the first Gantt chart was created over a century ago, Gantt chart has been identified as "one of the most widely used management tools for project scheduling and control".
+1 If you want to learn more about Gantt charts and its importance, please refer to The Importance of Gantt Charts.

 A Simple Gantt chart

-Gantt charts are name after Henry Gantt, an American engineer and project management consultant, who devised his own version of the chart based on Karol Adamiecki who created the very first Gantt chart.
+Gantt charts are named after Henry Gantt, an American engineer and project management consultant, who devised his own version of the chart based on Karol Adamiecki who created the very first Gantt chart.

-Let's look at an example from Wikipedia and see how a Gantt chart convert data into a diagram.
+Let's look at an example from Wikipedia and see how a Gantt chart converts data into a diagram.

 The diagram below is a Gantt chart with all information provided in the table above.